openlegend/core-rules/core/SRD.md

 ### Properties

-**Burst** - A burst weapon grants advantage equal to its value when its wielder makes a multi-target attack.
+***Burst** - A burst weapon grants advantage equal to its value when its wielder makes a cube multi-target attack.

 **Consumable** - A consumable weapon breaks the usual rules of not tracking inventory.
 Each one occupies an inventory slot and attacking with the weapon consumes it, not to be used again.